 Aside from credit checks, you should also take other precautions when screening a potential tenant.

 The first step every landlord should take in finding a tenant for their investment property is to advertise.
 The key is to place listings in the places where the tenants you want will be sure to see them.
 Newspapers and online listings are excellent places to start.
 The real estate business is highly competitive, so every landlord is trying to get their properties before the best tenant.

-Every ad should include not only contact information for the landlord but also the address of the office where prospective renters can direct questions.
+Every ad should include not only the contact information for the landlord but also the address of the office where prospective renters can direct questions.
 Ads should also include a description of the property, and every landlord should be honest about it.
-If the property is a fixer upper, it isn’t ready to be listed yet.
+If the property is a fixer-upper, it isn’t ready to be listed yet.
 If you can’t make the unit sound attractive without being dishonest, then you should do some renovations on it before listing it.

 Talk on the Phone

 Some renters may want to sign a lease without actually seeing the property, especially if they aren’t from Ontario and won’t be able to visit before they move in.
 However, even if that is the case, you should always have a phone call with prospective renters.
 Speaking with them on the phone will give you a feel for whether they might be a good renter.

 It isn’t foolproof, so the application process should include much more than a phone call.
 The good thing about speaking on the phone is that sometimes you might even be able to tell whether you don’t want to allow them to apply because it is clear that they won’t be a good tenant for your business.

 Showing the property is also an important part of the application process.
 Showings enable prospective renters to see what the place is like before they apply.
 Every landlord will find that some renters decide not to apply after seeing a property.
 Showings allow you to limit the amount of time you spend on those who just won’t be interested in the property.
 They also present an opportunity for you to highlight the amenities of the property.